Skip to content

 Trustee and Chair of the Income Generation Committee.

-With extensive commercial experience, Tony and his family have made significant contributions to the hospice over the years.
-Initially serving as a co-opted trustee, Tony utilised his expertise to benefit the organisation as a co-opted trustee before transitioning to a full hospice trustee role in 2021.
+With extensive commercial experience, myself and my family have made significant contributions to the Hospice over the years.
+Initially serving as a co-opted Trustee, I utilised my expertise to benefit the organisation before transitioning to a full Hospice Trustee role in 2021.

-Tony, possessing extensive expertise in business strategy and development, taps into his background as a seasoned professional and former business owner to offer invaluable insights to the organisation.
-With more than three decades of experience as a chief executive officer, Tony demonstrates excellence in shaping strategic vision and planning, rendering him an ideal candidate to chair the income generation committee.
+With extensive expertise in business strategy and development, I tap into my background as a seasoned professional and former business owner to offer invaluable insights to the organisation.
+With more than three decades of experience as a Chief Executive Officer, I demonstrate excellence in shaping strategic vision and planning, rendering me an ideal candidate to chair the Income Generation Committee.

-Tony believes that the most rewarding aspects of being a trustee are the great satisfaction from helping others, and ensuring the optimal utilisation of every generous donation received from our wonderful donors.
+The most rewarding aspects of being a Trustee are the great satisfaction from helping others, and ensuring the optimal utilisation of every generous donation received from our wonderful donors.
 It also encompasses the privilege of collaborating with a brilliant and dedicated team of like-minded individuals.

 If you have a question or comment for the St Leonards Hospice Trustee Board, get in touch with us today.